 2. New PO Suggestions

 Once the suggestions have been created, you can look through your list.
 Let’s say you need to order 6,000 feet of wire to meet your inventory minimum.
-Open that part and you can see everything you need to make the purchase.
+Open that part, and you can see everything you need to make the purchase.
 At the top of that box, you’ll see the supplier.
 If the part has only one supplier or you have a default supplier set up for that item, you’ll see the name of that supplier.
-To choose a different supplier, you can click the button and do so.
+To choose a different supplier, you can click the button.

 3. Check UOM